 Cuisine: Japanese

-Category: Side Dishes, Traditional, Vegan, Vegetable
+Category: Plant-Based, Side Dishes, Traditional, Vegetable

 Keyword: taro root

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.